Saira-Asif/Saira-Asif/README.md

 # 💫 About Me:
  I’m Saira-Asif.
-I'm a high school student passionate about technology and eager to expand my skills in programming.
+I'm passionate about technology and eager to expand my skills in programming.

 ## 🌐 Socials: